celo-org/celo-monorepo/packages/docs/developer-resources/celo-for-eth-devs.md

 ## What is Celo's Relationship to Ethereum?

-Celo is its own layer 1 blockchain.
-It has its own network and consensus process and is separate from the Ethereum network.
+Celo is a layer 1 protocol and blockchain platform, and the Celo Mainnet is entirely separate from the Ethereum network.
 The client software that runs the Celo network is a fork of Ethereum client software called [go-ethereum](https://github.com/ethereum/go-ethereum) (aka geth) written in the Go language.

 In terms of programmability, Celo is similar to Ethereum.
 Both networks run the Ethereum Virtual Machine (EVM) to support smart contract functionality.